hpfeeds/hpfeeds/docs/broker.rst

   $ pip install databases[mysql]
   $ pip install databases[sqlite]

-The broker provides a default SQLite authentication store that requires no additional dependancies.

 Using SQLite with this auth mechanism requires JSON support that can be found in SQLite version > 3.3 and Python3 Previous versions of SQLite may be supported with the JSON1 SQLite extension.